OpenLightingProject/ola/plugins/osc/README.developer.md

 The OSC code is divided into two parts:

-* OSCNode is a C++ & DMX orientated wrapper around liblo.
+* OscNode is a C++ & DMX orientated wrapper around liblo.
-* OSCPlugin, OSCDevice & OSCPort are the glue between OLA and the OSCNode.
+* OscPlugin, OscDevice & OscPort are the glue between OLA and the OscNode.

 There is a little bit of support code that is used in both parts, so we factor that out here.

-3.1 OSCTarget
+3.1 OscTarget
 -------------

-`OSCTarget.h` contains a struct used to represent OSC targets.
+`OscTarget.h` contains a struct used to represent OSC targets.
 Each target has an IP & UDP Port, along with a string that holds the OSC address for the target.
-We also provide three constructors to help us create `OSCTarget` structs.
+We also provide three constructors to help us create `OscTarget` structs.
 The first is the default constructor, the second is the copy constructor and the third takes an `IPV4SocketAddress` and string and initializes the member variables.